quicwg/base-drafts/draft-ietf-quic-transport.md

-If processing costs are disproportionately large in comparison to bandwidth consumption or effect on state, then this could allow a malicious peer to exhaust processing capacity without consequence, thereby evading notice.
+If processing costs are disproportionately large in comparison to bandwidth consumption or effect on state, then this could allow a malicious peer to exhaust processing capacity.

-While there are legitimate uses for these messages in limited quantities, implementations SHOULD track cost of processing relative to progress and treat excessive quantities of any non-productive packets as indicative of an attack.
+While there are legitimate uses for all messages, implementations SHOULD track cost of processing relative to progress and treat excessive quantities of any non-productive packets as indicative of an attack.

 ## Explicit Congestion Notification Attacks {#security-ecn}